 Prayer turns our attention from ourselves to God.
-It represents an opportunity to worship him humbly, align with him morally, convey gratitude for his blessings, and express faith in his goodness.
+It gives us the opportunity to worship him humbly, align with him morally, convey gratitude for his blessings, and express faith in his goodness.

-The model prayer that Jesus gave us—The Lord’s Prayer—indicates that God wants us to incorporate these themes into our prayers whenever we can, but especially amid affliction.
+The model prayer that Jesus introduced—The Lord’s Prayer—indicates that God wants us to incorporate these themes into our prayers whenever we can, but especially amid affliction.

 Expressing these thoughts to God, even when we are submitting requests or lodging complaints, conditions our heart to commune with him and experience true contentment.

 God tells us to pray about everything because he considers the true contentment we derive through communion with him to be more important than the distrust that may arise in the wake of unanswered prayers.

 - We know God wants everyone to be reborn spiritually, so we pray that a friend will comply with his salvation plan.
 Instead, they die as an unbeliever.

 - We know God condemns hate, so we ask him to protect the weak from the bigotry of the strong.
 But, instead, their oppression continues.

 - We know God detests rank hypocrisy, so we pray that his public advocates will forsake their sinfulness and live righteously.
 Instead, their duplicity persists.